adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #170 Let's see if we can wrap up tomorrow morning.

 #171 Finished one of the assignments!
 Actually finished!
 Will try to finish one more tomorrow morning.

+#172 Have been making more progress.
+Almost done with the next assignment.